Divya-Prabhakar/Divya-Prabhakar/README.md

 - 👋 Hi, I’m @Divya-Prabhakar
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning web devlopment
-- 💞️ I’m looking to collaborate on some projects based on deep learning python
+- 💞️ I’m looking to collaborate on some projects based html,css and react
 - 📫 How to reach my email id divyaprabhakar2952@gmail.com